Phileosopher/dehoard/notes/toclear/vision for the end.md

 Consider getting rid of or simplifying the omnibus terms and conditions

-Change or remove Buy Me A Coffee
+Change Buy Me A Coffee

 ## AL